AMReX-Astro/Castro/Docs/source/FlowChart.rst

 an ODE solution to update the compute advective-reacting system.
 This is selected by ``castro.time_integration_method = 3``.

+We use one additional StateData type here, ``Simplified_SDC_React_Type``, which will hold the reactive source needed by hydrodynamics.

 .. note::

    The code must be compiled with ``USE_SIMPLIFIED_SDC = TRUE`` to use this